dieruiqu/Tanh-x-Verilog/README.md

 # ModelSim simulation
-The simulation of the Tanh(x) in the hyperbolic region is swhows in the following image:
+The simulation of the Tanh(x) in the hyperbolic region is shows in the following image:

 ![picture](muestra.bmp)